Welcome to the QDEC page dedicated to you!

-We have several types of opportunities in this lab group, so please read this carefully and see what is right for you.
 I am primarily interested in working with students with a strong quantitative background in geography, ecology/biology, and/or the health sciences.
+I can advise students in several programs at UF, so read below carefully.

 Graduate Students:

-I can advise graduate students in the Geography and SNRE (Interdisciplinary Ecology) programs at UF, at the MSc and PhD level, and for a MA in Latin American Studies (MALAS).
-Please note that a masters degree is a prerequisite for a PhD in geography at UF.
+I can advise graduate students at the MSc and PhD level in the Geography and SNRE (Interdisciplinary Ecology) programs at UF.
+A masters degree is a prerequisite for a PhD in geography at UF.
+I can also advise students for an MA in Latin American Studies (MALAS).

 Opportunities for graduate (and postdoctoral) work take on two major forms: